-Evaluation is a means of getting feedback on how effective the course has been.
+Evaluation is a means of getting feedback on how learners have reacted to the training and the relevance and usefulness of the training.
 The following will help you write an evaluation form for your learning event.

 Essentially, you want to know: